uliramos/nodeapi-exercise/README.md

 Nonetheless, both API calls trigger one DB transaction each (1 per HTTP request) with fairly simple queries involved.
 This way I have tried to make the API performant by design.

+The API responses could potentially be enriched with meta-data (control messages, HATEOS data, etc), but they were kept simple for the purpose of the exercise.

 ## Node API Documentation